strikefreedom17/SDC_Term1_Project5_Vehicle_Detection/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 I spent a lots of time on training the model to get the acceptable accuracy and tuning the heat map + sliding window parameters + averaging frame parameter as well.
 So far, there is still some small amount of false positivies.
-Applying some useful technique such as kalman filter, particle filter to smooth out the false positive should be something useful if it's introduced in the lesson.
+Applying some useful technique such as kalman filter, particle filter to smooth out the false positive should be something useful.